Skip to main content

 District

-A Master Plan for building on success
+A long-term plan for building on success

 In 2005, a committee comprised of educators, engineers, architects and community members assembled to chart a course for improving the conditions of Bainbridge Island School District facilities.